 After two weeks of stimulus infused gains, markets took a breather this week.
-The Dow Jones Industrial Average (INDEX: ^DJI) moved just 13.9 points lower this week and the S&P 500 (INDEX: ^GSPC) fell 5.6 points, both a minuscule percentage loss.
+The Dow Jones Industrial Average (INDEX: ^DJI) moved just 13.9 points lower this week and the S&P 500 (INDEX: ^GSPC) fell 5.6 points, both a miniscule percentage loss.

 Kraft (UNKNOWN:KRFT.DL) was the week’s big winner in its last week on the Dow.
-Kraft didn’t report anything outstanding, but competitor General Mills reported a 35% increase in profit and Kraft bounced on the news.
-Kraft is about as safe as it gets in a risk-off trade, because even if the economy gets rough again, people can’t go without food.
+Kraft didn’t report anything outstanding but competitor General Mills reported a 35% increase in profit and Kraft bounced on the news.
+Kraft is about as safe as it gets in a risk off trade because even if the economy gets rough again people can’t go without food.

 Pfizer (NYSE:PFE) rose 3.0% on the week, helped by an endorsement by advisors to the European Medicines Agency to approve a new anti-clotting drug.
 The company is has partnered with Bristol-Myers Squibb on the drug and, which is catching up with two drugs that are already on the market.

 Merck (NYSE:MRK) rose 3.0% as well on very little news but continues the risk off theme.
 Medical stocks are being seen as a safe play as investors worry about a pullback after a nice jump in stocks over the past few weeks.